princemalav/quiz_app/README.md

-#it is a quizz site
+#It is a Quiz site

-Here  i will create a python quizz site
+I used Django Fraemwork , HTML , CSS , Bootstrap in this project